True Stories Behind 23 of the Most Iconic Photos in American History

 Death on the battlefield

 For most of history, the horrors of war could only be described by those who’d been on the battlefield.
-That began to change in 1846 during the Mexican-American War when an unknown member of the American armed forces took what’s believed to be the first battlefield photograph.
-But it wasn’t until the Civil War that non-military men began traveling with the army in an effort to photographically chronicle our nation’s fights.
+That began to change in 1846 during the Mexican-American War, when an unknown member of the American armed forces took what’s believed to be the first battlefield photograph.
+But it wasn’t until the Civil War that non-military men began traveling with the army to photographically chronicle our nation’s fights.
 This photo, taken by Alexander Gardner, depicts “the effect of a shell on a Confederate Soldier” during the Battle of Gettysburg in 1863.

 President Abraham Lincoln